pragyaai/ndna/_llm/FAQ.md

 Thus, latent manifold flattening provides a geometric, intrinsic signature of collapse -- long before accuracy or output anomalies are observable {% cite amari2016information %} {% cite crooks2007measuring %}.

-## How can we formally distinguish benign compression (e.g., pruning, quantization) from pathological flattening indicative of collapse?
+✶ **How can we formally distinguish benign compression (e.g., pruning, quantization) from pathological flattening indicative of collapse?**

-Benign compression (as seen in pruning or quantization) and pathological collapse both reduce latent complexity, but their geometric signatures are distinct:
+➠ Benign compression (as seen in pruning or quantization) and pathological collapse both reduce latent complexity, but their geometric signatures are distinct:

 - **Benign compression** preserves epistemic effort:
   $$